 The GED Test in Kentucky

 Kentucky currently offers the GED examination at 41 official testing centers.
-The content of the GED and the procedures for testing are set forth by the American Council on Education (ACE).
-Test content is updated regularly, and students should check with ACE for any changes in the exam (www.acenet.edu).
+The content of the GED and the procedures for testing are set forth by the GED Testing Service at www.ged.com.

-There are five sections that make up the GED test: math, science, social studies, reading and writing.
+There are four sections that make up the GED test: math, science, social studies, and language arts.
 The test takes just over seven hours to finish and cannot be completed online.
 It might be advised that students take the test over multiple sessions instead of trying to complete all of it in one day.
-To pass, students must earn a score of 2250 overall and no less than 410 on each section, while maintaining an average of 450 on each section.
+To pass, students must earn a score of 600 overall and no less than 150 on each section.
 The GED test in Kentucky is available in both English and Spanish.

 Preparing for the Exam